PELVIC HEALTH

 What is Pelvic Floor Physical Therapy?

 Pelvic Floor Physical Therapy is a specialized field that focuses on the muscles, ligaments, and connective tissues of the pelvic floor.
 These muscles support pelvic organs, control bladder and bowel function, and play a role in sexual health.
-Physical therapy can help patients address pain, weakness, dysfunction, and restore optimal function.
+At Clearwater Physical Therapy in Bozeman, Montana, our pelvic floor therapy services help patients address pain, weakness, dysfunction, and restore optimal function.

 Meet Lise Spencer, DPT